-Some publishers will include this information with the terms First Edition or First Printing.
+Some publishers will include this information with First Edition or First Printing.
 If the book is listed plainly as a first edition, you’ll need to do further research to determine the printing and state of the release.

 2. Find the date on the title page.

 For older 19th-century books, an initial publication date could be listed on the title page.
 Find this date and then compare it to the date on the copyright page, which indicates when the book went to print.
 The book is likely an early edition if these dates are the same.
 Some old books will include both the initial publication date and that copy’s print date on the title page.

 Other publishers won’t write explicitly that the book is the first edition, but they will include a numerical system that can offer some hint.
 This system started after WWII and can be confusing.
 For a first edition, there might be a line sequence of 1 2 3 4 5 6 7 8 9 10.
 Since one is included in this sequence, you can assume it’s the first edition.
 A second edition might have a series like 2 3 4 5 6 7 8 9 10.

 Sometimes a publisher will have the words “First Edition” and a number sequence.
 The number sequence would then tell you the printing.
 The example of “First Edition 3 4 5 6 7 8 9 10” would indicate a first edition, third printing.